SpaceBuckets/SpaceBuckets/static/builds/ConnoisseurDeAss/ConnoisseurDeAss.md

 s: "ConnoisseurDeAss"
 a: "ConnoisseurDeAss"
 d: "2019-03-08"
-c: "Thanks to this community I was able to put together <strong>a not-too-shabby bucket build!</strong> It uses 5gal buckets for the containers and LED bulbs for the lighting.
+c: "Thanks to this community I was able to put together <strong>a not-too-shabby bucket build!</strong> It uses 5gal buckets for the containers and <a href='https://amzn.to/3lyKIRa'>LED bulbs</a> for the lighting.
 I have a few PC fans for airflow too."
 v: "1501"
 g: "5gal,ledbulb,pcfan"